 Before arriving in Porto, we had little experience with Portuguese food except for what we’d seen in travel food shows.
 I knew the Portuguese ate a lot of seafood, especially bacalhau or salted cod, and were the inventors of those delicious eggy custard tarts known as pastel de nata.
 We looked forward to enjoying both as often as we could along with other delicacies like francesinha, prego, and tripe stew.

-As always, I did a lot of research before our trip and asked our homestay host for local recommendations to come up with this list of fifteen restaurants to try in Porto.
+As always, I did a lot of research before our trip and asked our homestay host for local recommendations to come up with this list of fifteen of the best restaurants in Porto.

 Save This on Pinterest!